menu icon

 Pinterest image of a hash brown patty with sour cream and chives.

-If there's one thing you should know about me, it's that I'm going to eat more than my share of Homemade Hash Brown Patties, so you better make your own.
-Crispy on both sides, with creamy potato centers, they are just what you need for breakfast, or even in place of a baked potato with dinner.
+You shouldn't have to put on outside pants to get crispy and delicious Hash Brown Patties, and now you don't have to!
+Crispy on the outside, with creamy potato centers, they are just what you need for breakfast, or even in place of a baked potato with dinner.

 I'll email this recipe to you, so you can come back to it later, plus you'll get great new recipes from me every week!